Running a SunSmart event

 - If there isn’t much shade, provide it.
 You could use marquees, awnings, umbrellas and/or tents.

 - Contact your local Cancer Society (use their drop down list in the top right corner of their website to get information for your region) or council to see if they have shade structures you could borrow.

-- Supply broad-spectrum sunscreen of at least SPF30 for visitors and workers to use.
+- Supply broad-spectrum, water resistant sunscreen that is at least SPF30 for visitors and workers to use.

 - Keep the sunscreen in a shady spot (so it doesn’t overheat).

 Remind people to be SunSmart

 - bring their own shade, such as umbrellas or pop-up tents